fhchl/dynax/README.md

 __This is WIP!__

-This package combines [JAX](https://github.com/google/jax), [Diffrax](https://github.com/patrick-kidger/diffrax), and [Equinox](https://github.com/patrick-kidger/equinox) for straight-forward simulation, fitting and linearization of dynamical systems.
+This package combines [JAX][jax], [Diffrax][diffrax], and [Equinox][equinox] for
+straight-forward simulation, fitting and linearization of dynamical systems.
 See [example](examples) and [test](tests) folders for some documentation.

 ## Installing

+Requires Python 3.9+, JAX 0.4.13+, Equinox 0.10.10+ and Diffrax 0.4.0+

-Requires a recent version of JAX.
-On Windows, use WSL or the unofficial builds [here](https://github.com/cloudhan/jax-windows-builder) to install jaxlib, e.g. like this:
+On Windows, use WSL or the unofficial builds [here][jaxlibwin] to install jaxlib, e.g. like this:

-    pip install --find-links https://whls.blob.core.windows.net/unstable/index.html jaxlib==0.3.24 jax==0.3.24
+    pip install --find-links https://whls.blob.core.windows.net/unstable/index.html jaxlib==0.4.11 jax==0.4.13

-With the correct version of JAX installed, do either of
+With the correct version of JAX installed:

-    pip install .[jax03]
-    pip install .[jax04]
+    pip install .

 ## Testing

 Install with

-    pip install -e .[dev,jax04]
+    pip install .[dev]

 and run